 Overnight boutique hotel, dinner

-After this thrilling afternoon, we return to our accommodation for a thorough trek briefing and make sure we are all prepared for the adventure ahead.
+After we've regained our 'land legs', we return to our accommodation for a thorough trek briefing and make sure we are all prepared for the adventure ahead.

-We stay the night in shared rooms split between three charming cottages set in beautiful gardens teeming with wonderful birdlife.
+We stay the night in shared rooms split between three basic but charming cottages set in beautiful gardens teeming with wonderful birdlife.
+Note that some of the beds are bunk beds, which are 'adventurously' close to the ceiling.

 Accommodation and Meals

-After breakfast we begin our trek.
-We will journey along the Honde Valley escarpment before navigating out way through untouched Afro-Montane (cool, moist evergreen) forests.
+After a hearty breakfast, we begin our adventurous trek from our accommdation.
+We will journey along the Honde Valley escarpment before navigating our way through untouched Afro-Montane (cool, moist evergreen) forests.
 Stay quiet and keep your eyes peeled for wildlife such as the Bush Buck, the pretty Livingstone Turaco, the shy Orange Ground Thrush and Blue Duiker (small antelope).
+Our experienced guides will point out anything that you might have missed.

 Accommodation and Meals